TelerikAcademy/Angular/Topics/04. Data-Binding/README.md

 <!-- attr: { hasScriptWrapper:true } -->
 # Interpolation

-- The material between the braces is often the name of a component property
+- The value between the braces is often the name of a component property
 - Angular replaces that name with the string value of the corresponding component property

 ```